Home

 Credit Score Management

-There are many types of credit scores, which are used by creditors, but the one widely computed by the three credit reporting agencies and used by creditors is FICO.
+There are many types of credit scores, which are used by creditors, but the one widely computed by the three credit reporting agencies and used by creditors is the FICO score.
 The Fair Isaac & Co. developed the FICO score in late 1950s and each credit bureau provides three FICO scores to be used by creditors.
 Some creditors may use one of the FICO scores while others may use all three variations of the score.

 Many things impact our credit scores and credit worthiness as well as decisions made by creditors such as: